hpc-io/pdc/docs/readme.md

       + error code, SUCCEED or FAIL.
     - Set the type of an object.
     - For developers: see pdc_obj.c.
 Update the obj_prop_pub->type field under [object property public](#object-property-public).
 See developer's note for more details about this structure.
+  + PDCprop_set_obj_transfer_region_type(pdcid_t obj_prop, pdc_region_partition_t region_partition)
+    - Input:
+      + obj_prop: PDC property ID (has to be an object)
+      + type: one of PDC region transfer partition type, see [region transfer partition type](#region-transfer-partition-type)
+    - Output:
+      + error code, SUCCEED or FAIL.
+    - Set the region partition method for this object.
+The region transfer request operations will select implementations based on this property.
+See [PDC metadata management implementation](#pdc-metadata-management-implementation) for details.
+    - For developers: see pdc_obj.c.
+  + PDCprop_set_obj_consistency_semantics(pdcid_t obj_prop, pdc_consistency_t consistency)
+    - Input:
+      + obj_prop: PDC property ID (has to be an object)
+      + consistency: one of PDC object consistency, see [Object consistency semantics type](#object-consistency-semantics-type)
+    - Output:
+      + error code, SUCCEED or FAIL.
+    - Set the object consistency semantics for this object.
+The region transfer request operations will select implementations based on this property.
+PDC_CONSISTENCY_POSIX will call region_transfer_request_wait at the end of region_transfer_request_start automatically, so users do not need to explicitly call the wait function.
+The rest of the consistency types are not implemented yet, so they are equivalent to PDC_CONSISTENCY_DEFAULT.
+    - For developers: see pdc_obj.c.
   + perr_t PDCprop_set_obj_buf(pdcid_t obj_prop, void *buf)
     - Input:
       + obj_prop: PDC property ID (has to be an object)